Guide

 Planning considerations for additional-rate taxpayers

-At 39.35%, the tax cost of dividends is significant.
-Common planning strategies include:
+At 39.35%, the tax on dividends is high.
+A few strategies are worth considering:

 • ISA contributions — dividends inside a Stocks and Shares ISA are completely exempt from income tax.
 The annual ISA allowance is £20,000.